impress-org/givewp-pixel-tracking/readme.txt

 1. When activated, this addon will help you trigger the "Donate", "Purchase", and "Complete Registration" events as seen in your Facebook Ad Manager account.

 == Changelog ==

+= 1.0.1: November 6, 2020 =
+* Adds a nifty link to the Installation Guide documentation

 = 1.0.0: November 6, 2020 =
 * Initial plugin release.
 Yippee!